Pioneering MediCaring Communities — The Time Is Now!

 MediCaring Communities are organized and tailored to meet the needs of frail elders, just like pediatric practices are tailored to meet the needs of infants, children and adolescents. the.
 The foundation of MediCaring Communities rests on comprehensive assessment and creation of individualized care plans that reflect the older person’s strengths, needs, and goals, as well as a locally-anchored service delivery system that is monitored and managedto ensure that what individuals in the community need most is available.

 We need to get ready!
 In the next decade, we face burgeoning numbers of dependent elderly and diminishing numbers of family caregivers, most of whom have limited resources for their own retirement.
-At the present time, we have a dysfunctional health services and delivery system that focuses on short-term outcomes from costly and often ineffective medical interventions and fails to provide vitally needed long-term services and supports (LTC).
+At the present time, we have a dysfunctional health services and delivery system that focuses on short-term outcomes from costly and often ineffective medical interventions and fails to provide vitally needed long-term services and supports (LTSS).

 Medical advances and healthier living have given us many more years of life, on average.
 They have transformed the last phase of life into one in which most people will avoid sudden, fatal events and instead experience gradual onset of physical frailty with chronic disease, and a need for significant long term care for extended periods of disability.